ESIE MENSAH ROLE MODEL & AMBASSADOR

 Are there as many opportunities for Blacks in Canada that can produce role models and institutions like TD Jakes, Beyonce, Tyler Perry, Obama, BET, etc.

 In Canada, there are many black role models.
 However, additional black owned/operated institutions are necessary in order to see it happen at a growing rate.
 One city in the U.S. was responsible for great artists like James Brown, Ella Fitzgerald, Lena Horne, Tribe Called Quest and so many more.
 That doesn’t occur in Canada.
 Many artists leave Canada to acquire international success in order to gain proper recognition in our own country.
-If we invested in our talent like America does, Canada would have the development we need.
-More role models would be present on TV, radio, and in businesses.
+If we invested in our talent as America does, Canada would have the development we need.
+More role models would be present on TV, radio, and businesses.
 Our future generations would have the resources to take their dreams to a new height.
 Choosing to remain here happens at a cost but the future of youth is in turmoil if we do not do something about it.

 Mention a few of your favorite Black Canadian Leaders, Artists and Role Models?